-In order to provide for the health and safety to the community served by Brevard County, an allocation of \$1,997,086 for an employee vaccine incentive program was established.
-This program incentivizes fully vaccinated County employees who are providing essential services during the COVID-19 public health emergency.
-This allocation has been expended.
+In order to provide for the health and safety to the community served by Brevard County, an allocation of \$2,000,000 for an employee vaccine incentive program was established.
+This program incentivizes fully vaccinated County employees who are providing essential services during the COVID-19 public health emergency. \$1,997,086 of this allocation has been expended.

-Additionally, Brevard County utilized a further \$3,596,298 to reimburse costs that had been incurred by County Employees due to COVID 19.
+Additionally, Brevard County utilized a further \$3,596,298 to reimburse COVID-related medical claims incurred by the County's health insurance plan.
 These costs included medications, sick leave, hospital stays, and all other costs incurred by those infected with the disease.
 These funds were fully expended.

 Brevard County has also invested \$1,200,000 into enhancing the services provided to Brevard County residents through the E-911 services provided by the County's First responders to respond to calls related to COVID-19.
 The project is intended to move the County's Radio Transmission tower backbone to the P25 standard, which is a federal requirement.
 This project will ensure that the first responders of Brevard County are utilizing the most up to date technology and equipment to provide life-saving services to the County.
-Procurement is underway.
+These funds have been fully expended.